 However, these are all rare circumstances.
 Plus, these people won’t receive Social Security benefits in retirement.
-If you are looking to avoid paying the Social Security tax and also receive Social Security benefits once you retire, you will have a very difficult time doing so.
-Unless you are one of the cases above, you should count on paying the Social Security tax for the entirety of your working life.
+If you want to avoid paying the Social Security tax but still receive benefits when you retire, you should know that the amount you’ve paid into the system determines your benefits to some degree.

 Tips for Saving for Retirement

-- If all of the age thresholds and eligibility requirements and conditions for your Social Security benefits have you feeling a bit overwhelmed, you may be interested in using our Social Security calculator.
-You can fill in your information, and we’ll do the rest.
-We’ll let you know what you can expect in annual benefits once you retire.
+- If you’re feeling overwhelmed by the age and eligibility requirements for Social Security benefits, our Social Security calculator may help.
+After you fill in your info, we’ll tell you what you can expect in annual benefits once you retire.

 - In any retirement conversation, it’s important to be mindful of the retirement tax laws in the state you live in.
 Taking your state’s laws into account can make a significant difference as you plan for retirement.

-- If you already have some money to spare, you could save even more by finding a financial advisor.
-A financial advisor can take a comprehensive look at your finances and determine where you can save more.
-With SmartAsset’s advisor matching tool, you answer a series of simple questions about your financial goals and situation.
-Then the tool will pair you with up to three qualified financial advisors in your area.
+- If you already have some money to spare, you could grow it with the help of a financial advisor.
+To find the right one for you, try SmartAsset’s advisor matching tool.
+Based on your financial profile and goals, the tool will recommend up to three qualified financial advisors in your area.

 Photo Credit: ©iStock.com/Halfpoint, ©iStock.com/KenTannenbaum, ©iStock.com/yacobchuk